-Rental Center duties include size and rent outdoor gear, assist with the repair, cleaning, maintenance and inventory of the outdoor rental center equipment.
-Other responsibilities include laundry, Nordic ski waxing, camp stove troubleshooting, simple bicycle maintenance, and vehicle maintenance on 15-passenger vans (i.e. checking tire pressure and fluid levels).
+Rental Center duties include size and rent outdoor gear, assist with repair, cleaning, maintenance and inventory of the outdoor rental equipment.
+Other responsibilies include laundry, Nordic ski waxing, camp stove troubleshooting, simple bicycle maintenance, and vehicle maintenance on 15-passenger vans (i.e. checking tire pressure and fluid levels).
 Vans may require weekly interior and exterior cleaning.

 Requirements: must be a previous or current participant of Outdoor Pursuits.
 Familiarity with multiple outdoor activities is preferred.
 Must be punctual, computer proficient, reliable and have excellent communication and organizational skills.
 Attention to detail is a must.
 Some mechanical aptitude, physical dexterity, and the ability to work Mondays and Fridays preferred.
 Must complete the PCI Compliance exam once a year.

 Determine the eligibility of all individuals entering the Rec Center.
-Assist customers with purchases and registrations for all services, answer questions pertaining to Campus Recreational Services programs; enforce department policies and procedures; data entry, filing; point of sale (POS) operations and cash handling; and assist the department with mailings and administrative work as assigned.
-Will also be responsible for recreation equipment check-out to patrons.
+Assist customers with purchases and registrations for all services, answer questions pertaining to Campus Recreational Services programs; enforce department policies and procedures; data entry, filing; point of sale (POS) operations and cash handling; and assist the department with mailings and adminstrative work as assigned.
+Will also be responsible for recreation equipment check-outs to patrons.

 Graphic Design Assistant